appcelerator-developer-relations/appc-sample-3dtouch/README.md

 In our sample we create a dynamic shortcut for the last-viewed picture in the [details controller](app/controllers/details.js#L11).
 We first create an instance of the above API and then use [addDynamicShortcut](https://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.iOS.ApplicationShortcuts-method-addDynamicShortcut).
 The params are similar to the static shortcuts, with the exception of [icon](https://docs.appcelerator.com/platform/latest/#!/api/ShortcutParams-property-icon) which can be either the path to a Template Icon or one of the `Ti.UI.iOS.SHORTCUT_ICON_TYPE_*` constants.

-> **NOTE:** As you can see we first use [Ti.UI.iOS.forceTouchSupported](https://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.iOS-property-forceTouchSupported) to test if the OS version and device actually support 3D Touch.
+> **NOTE:** As you can see, we first use [Ti.UI.iOS.forceTouchSupported](https://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.iOS-property-forceTouchSupported) to test if the OS version and device actually support 3D Touch.
 The app might crash if you don't!

 When a picture gets deleted from the app we use the different APIs also demonstrated in the [api controller](app/controllers/api.js) to also remove the shortcut if it happened to be the last one we've viewed.
 You'll find this code in the [thumbnail](app/controllers/thumbnail.js#L65) and [details](app/controllers/details.js#L61) controllers.